… And Facebook for All — Offsite Sharing

 However, engagement and reach are both going down.
 And Facebook actually has the gall to try to get people to pay for what it does!
 Quelle horreur!

 But, seriously folks, how do you think Facebook pays its bills?
 They do it with advertising.
-If the users won’t be charged (and Facebook would be mighty foolish to start charging all of those free sources of detailed consumer data), then advertisers will be.
+If users won’t be charged (and Facebook would be mighty foolish to start charging all of those free sources of detailed consumer data), then advertisers will be.
 And of course that already happens.
-What gets a lot of people’s undershorts knotted is that the freebie style of advertising is becoming harder and harder to implement.
+What gets a lot of people’s undershorts knotted is that the freebie advertising is harder and harder to implement.
 Facebook seems to push everyone with a page to start buying likes to get more offsite sharing.

 Thumb on the Scale?

 Whoa, Nelly!
 Because that would be kind of unethical, if the site was deliberately putting a thumb on an imaginary scale and making it harder for people to reach their fans without paying for reach and engagement.

 While the jury is still out, I’m inclined to say no. After all, the site grows by leaps and bounds on a minute by minute basis.
 And engagement and reach dilute without Facebook having to do a damned thing.

 Finally, does the site benefit from making it harder for page and group administrators to connect for free?
 Absolutely.
 But do they have to work in order to create this condition?

 Offsite Sharing: The Upshot